YeahNotSewerSide/DuinoCoin_cluster/README.md

 I started cluster_worker_multiprocessing.py and it writes nothing in the console! - That is because I ~~am lasy~~ decided it will be more efficient not to write anything to the console.

-How do I change algorithm used for mining? - "PCMiner_2.4_resources/Miner_config.cfg" in that file change line "algorithm = DUCO-S1|XXHASH", by default XXHASH is used.
+How do I change algorithm used for mining? - "Cluster_Config.cfg" in that file change line "algorithm = DUCO-S1|XXHASH", by default XXHASH is used.

 How many devices can I connect? - As many as you want.